chelnak/vRAAPIClient/docs/catalog_service.md

   print i['catalogItem']['name']
 ```

-If you want to return raw json, you will need to use json.dumps().
+If you want to return a json string, you will need to use json.dumps().

 ```
 entitledCatalogItems = client.getEntitledCatalogItems(show='json')
-entitledCatalogItemsRaw = json.dumps(entitledCatalogItems)
+entitledCatalogItemsJSONString = json.dumps(entitledCatalogItems)
-print entitledCatalogItemsRaw
+print entitledCatalogItemsJSONString
 ```

 ##requestResource